alexfernandez/avis-telemetry/docs/install.md

 ## Basic Installation

-We will attempt to do so using [Ubuntu LTS](https://releases.ubuntu.com/).
+We will outline how to install on [Ubuntu LTS](https://releases.ubuntu.com/).
 It is quite similar using Fedora Linux and other distributions.

 First download [Node.js](https://nodejs.org/en/download)
 using [NodeSource](https://github.com/nodesource/distributions?tab=readme-ov-file#debian-and-ubuntu-based-distributions),
-which on Ubuntu sets up a nice package which is updated automatically with security patches.
+which on Ubuntu sets up a nice package regularly updated with security patches.
-After running the setup script, just install it:
+After running the setup script, just install `nodejs`:

 ```
 $ sudo apt install nodejs
 ```

-Now download [avis-telemetry](https://github.com/alexfernandez/avis-telemetry) on the home directory, enter this directory and install the necessary packages:
+Now download [avis-telemetry](https://github.com/alexfernandez/avis-telemetry) on the home directory, enter the new directory and install the necessary packages:

 ```
 git clone https://github.com/alexfernandez/avis-telemetry.git